bkimminich/it-security-lecture/slides/01-00-introduction.md

   **Chat** function
 * You can virtually raise your hand (:hand:) if you would like to say/ask something in person
-* Surveys and the :hand:-function are used throughout the training for voting
+* Surveys (:ballot_box_with_check:) and the :hand:-function are used
+  throughout the training for voting